 Few things go together like little kids and bright red wagons, which is only half the reason the Radio Flyer Classic Walker Wagon is an ideal baby walker.
 In addition to the resist push feature which allows babies and toddlers to walk slowly and steadily, this walker comes with a big storage space for important stuffed animals — and a bumper in the front to protect important furniture.

-Where to buy: Radio Flyer Classic Walker Wagon (Amazon, $80)
+Where to buy: Radio Flyer Classic Walker Wagon ($80, Amazon)

 10. The pretty choice

 Leave it to Hape to make a baby walking toy look super chic.
 The wooden toy company’s Block and Roll Walker combines sleek design and functionality with its walking toy/building block center.
-Before baby is ready to pull herself up to walk, she’ll get a kick out of playing with the colorful stacking blocks.
-And once she can go from sitting to standing, she’ll love cruising around in style.
+Before babies are ready to pull themselves up to walk, they’ll get a kick out of playing with the colorful stacking blocks.
+And once they can go from sitting to standing, they’ll love cruising around in style.
 Win-win.

-Where to buy: Block and Roll Walker (Hape, $60)
+Where to buy: Block and Roll Walker ($60, Hape)